How to Protect Your Mac – Guide for Designers

 However, developers patch up these weak points as they release more updated software versions.

 You are, therefore, safer if your OS and App are always up to date.

 From the top left of your screen, click about Mac, then Software update.

-You can proceed to follow the easy installation instructions that you will be presented with.
+You can follow the easy installation instructions you will be presented with.